(New England) Contra

 Continue-on to swing (without balance) the next neighbor.
 (8) or, if at an end, swing partner, and wait-out… or, to re-join, swing the approaching, new neighbor.

-B2: Holding hands, Circle left 3 places, (7) the man’s partner is on his left, so he could twirl her Ccw. into:
+B2: Holding hands, Circle left three places, (8) the man’s partner is on his left, so he could twirl her CCw. into:

 Music: 34s: Mean Lids - Trip to Pakistan/La Sansonette, Michael Daves - 28th of January; 32s: Hotpoint String Band - Haphazard Breakdown.